 - Leaders must create a climate in which competing association efforts are coordinated, advocacy messages are strengthened, and services for clients/consumers are improved.

 - NABH must remain flexible so that it can work toward this vision.

-1933: Nine physicians establish the National Association of Psychiatric Hospitals (NAPHH) at the end of the American Psychiatric Association Meeting
+1933: Nine physicians establish the National Association of Private Psychiatric Hospitals (NAPPH) at the end of the American Psychiatric Association Meeting

 1958: NAPPH changes to hospital membership from physician membership